Introduction

 6. Current Regulation:

-To keep the battery’s current within acceptable bounds, the Battery Management System controls how much current enters and exits the battery.
+The BMS regulates current flow to keep it within safe limits.
 To avoid overcurrent situations, which can harm battery cells and other system components, this safeguard is crucial.

 7. Diagnosis and Communication

-A lot of Battery Management Systems have diagnostic features that allow them to log information like operational temperatures, charge cycles, and trends over time.
+Many BMS units log diagnostics like temperature, charge cycles, and trends over time.
 Furthermore, the BMS can convey data and warnings to other systems via communication interfaces, facilitating remote diagnostics and monitoring.

 Keyless Entry and Start Systems: BCM’s Contribution to Security